JimHefti/Module_145/Cisco_Packet_Tracer_Übung/01_Packet_Tracer_Navigate_the_IOS.md

 One command starts with the letter ‘C’ in user EXEC mode.

 ### Question:
 How many commands are displayed now that privileged EXEC mode is active?
 (Hint: you could type c? to list just the commands beginning with ‘C’.)
+A: 5 commands starting with 'C' clear, clock, configure, conecct and copy

 ## Step 2: Enter Global Configuration mode
 a.
 When in privileged EXEC mode, one of the commands starting with the letter ‘C’ is configure.
 Type either the full command or enough of the command to make it unique.
 Press the <Tab> key to issue the command and press ENTER.